This post may contain affiliate links. Please read our disclosure policy.

 Can I double this small batch chocolate cupcakes recipe?

-How do I store chocolate cupcakes?
+How do I store leftover chocolate cupcakes?

 Can I freeze chocolate cupcakes?

-Yes, wrap the unfrosted cupcakes in plastic wrap or store in an airtight container and freeze for up to 3 months.
+Yes!
+Wrap unfrosted cupcakes tightly in plastic wrap and store in a freezer-safe bag for up to 3 months.
+Thaw at room temperature before frosting.

 Ways To Use Leftover Ingredients